jmigkos/Web-development/README.md

 Pseudoelements:keyword added to a selector that lets you style a particular part of the selected element eg. ::after, ::before, ::first-letter, ::first-line, ::selection(this is when you select something)

 Box Model:
+If i want the box to stay the same size use box-sizing:border-box Content box: width-height border/border-radius:width-style-color, usually with px, padding margin:between borders and other elements